1Hyena/nt4c/README.md

 Upon successful parsing, `nt_parse()` returns the number of nodes in the input text, which can help determine the memory needed for storing the deserialization graph.
 On failure, the function returns a negative number.
+Notice that only when this returned value is non-negative and less than or equal to the output buffer capacity, the deserialization graph has been completely stored.

 # License ######################################################################